unic/discoverswiss.infocenter/docs/Api/DefaultApi.md

 Current TermVersion

-Get the full detailed information of a current TermVersion object queried by the term-code and the language (Accept-Language header)
+Get the full detailed information of an current TermVersion object queried by the term-code and the language (Accept-Language header)

 ### Example
 ```php